-KIM BUDIL is the 13th director in the history of Lawrence Livermore National Laboratory.
-She also serves as president of Lawrence Livermore National Security (LLNS), LLC.
-Budil leads a workforce of approximately 8,200 employees and manages an annual operating budget of approximately $2.7 billion.
-As director, Budil sets the strategic vision for the Laboratory and exercises broad delegated powers to ensure successful execution of programs and operations to advance science and technology for the nation and to maintain an outstanding and diverse workforce.
-The director leads the development and implementation of the Laboratory’s scientific vision, goals and objectives, and serves as the Laboratory’s highest-level liaison with DOE, NNSA, the LLNS Board of Governors, the University of California and other government, public and private organizations.
+KIMBERLY S. BUDIL sets the strategic vision for Lawrence Livermore National Laboratory and exercises broad delegated powers to ensure successful execution of programs and operations to enhance national security through application of cutting edge science and technology and to maintain an outstanding and diverse workforce.
+She leads the development and implementation of the Laboratory’s scientific vision, goals and objectives and serves as the Laboratory’s highest-level liaison with the Department of Energy, National Nuclear Security Administration, the LLNS Board of Governors, the University of California and other government, public and private organizations.
 Read More about Kim Budil

 PATRICIA FALCONE is the Deputy Director for Science and Technology at the Lawrence Livermore National Laboratory (LLNL).
 She is the principal advocate for the Lab’s science and technology base and oversees the strategic development of the Lab's capabilities.
 She is responsible for LLNL’s collaborative research with academia and the private sector, as well as its internal investment portfolio.
 Falcone chairs the advisory committee for the Department of Mechanical and Aerospace Engineering at Princeton.
 She is a commissioner on the National Commission on Innovation and Competitiveness Frontiers led by the Council on Competitiveness and a member of the Leadership Council of the Government-University-Industry Research Roundtable of the National Academies of Science, Engineering and Medicine.
 Falcone earned a B.S.E. in aerospace and mechanical sciences at Princeton University, and M.S. and Ph.D. degrees in mechanical engineering from Stanford University.